Joalor64GH/Rhythmo-SC/docs/05 - adding-custom-credits.md

 If you want to add your own credits to `CreditsState.hx`, this will show you how to.

 ## Adding Custom Credits
-To add your custom credits, you first need to navigate to `assets/credits.json`. <br>
+To add your custom credits, you first need to go to `assets/credits.json`. <br>
 Then you can edit the following:
 * `menuBG` - Your custom menu background.
 * `menuBGColor` - The color of your custom background (`[R, G, B]`).